Deploy Preview URLs

 Team members and approved Reviewers can leave comments on the Deploy Preview that are synced and mirrored on the GitHub pull request or GitLab merge request.
-Select the Activity tab in the Netlify Drawer to start writing a comment.
+From the open drawer, select the Activity tab to start writing a comment.

 If you are a pending Reviewer, your submitted comments will remain hidden until a team Owner or Collaborator approves you.